GONZOsint/geowifi/README.md

 ```

-It is possible to export the results in json using the `-j` parameter and show the locations in a map using `-m`.
+It is possible to export the results in json using the `-j` parameter and show the locations on a map using `-m`.

 ### 🗺️ Map output example
 ![Map output](https://imgur.com/rDBXmXv.png)